Frequently Asked Questions

 Which therapies might be difficult to deliver online?

-Umbo clinicians are trained speech and occupational therapists, living and working in rural and urban Australia.
+Umbo clinicians are qualified speech and occupational therapists, living and working in rural and urban Australia.
 They are all members of their respective professional bodies, and have been trained by Umbo to perform therapy online.
 They are a diverse mix of people, but many have conditions or circumstances that mean they cannot work in a traditional clinic.
 Perhaps they have a physical disability, or young children, which means working from home is a far better option.
-Despite their diversity, there is one commonality which binds Umbo clinicians – the fact that they care about children achieving the best start to their lives, regardless of where they live.
+Despite their diversity, there is one commonality which binds Umbo clinicians – the fact that they care about their clients achieving their life goals, regardless of where they live.

 What technology do you use?